What's next for Michigan in a post-Urban Meyer world?

 Meyer didn't make them wait long.
 Nor did it take long for anyone north of Toledo, Ohio, to ask about what this might mean for Michigan's chances to finally beat Ohio State.
 Better get used to it.
 For the next 11 months, every game, roster move, recruiting trip and interview in Ann Arbor will be viewed through the same lens: What does this mean for their chances of beating the Urban-less Buckeyes?

 The bowl game against Florida will provide a first peek at some of the pieces that Michigan (10-2) will have at its disposal in 2019.
 Major contributors Rashan Gary and Karan Higdon have opted out of the contest.
-Bush said last week that the hip injury he suffered against Ohio State will keep him off the field as well, and it's not clear yet which other potential NFL draft entries might be sidelined as well.
+Bush said last week that the hip injury he suffered against Ohio State will keep him off the field as well.
 Their understudies will now be watched to see how they stack up against the new wave of players stepping into bigger roles at Ohio State.

 There was a time when Michigan might use a bowl game against Florida (9-3) to glean answers to all sorts of questions.
 How does the roster stack up against the athleticism of an SEC school?
 Are the Wolverines tough enough to play hard after ending the regular season on a low note?
 Is Harbaugh's staff developing the depth the program needs to consistently compete against good teams?